You are here

-The Buffalo campus has continued to expand its facilities and services to meet the needs of a growing traditional-aged college population.
 Major capital investments have enhanced students’ learning opportunities and access to support services while encouraging a vibrant student life experience.
 With two residence halls, technologically-enhanced classrooms, academic programs that integrate liberal and pre-professional learning and practical problem solving, and an array of extra- and co-curricular opportunities, the campus has evolved into a vital learning environment within the historic Olmsted Crescent of Buffalo.

 In the late 1990s, Medaille became a pioneer in accelerated learning formats for adult learners, with classes that provide flexible delivery systems for working adults and Canadian students that accelerate their careers.
 Adult and graduate programs are taught at both the Buffalo and Rochester campuses and provide learning formats, classrooms, study space, a library, and a range of student support services tailored specifically for adults.